Washington State Ferries

 WSF monthly passes may be loaded on adult ORCA cards only.
 Due to youth and senior passengers already receiving a discounted fare, the WSF monthly pass may not be loaded.
 Youths/seniors that would like to purchase a WSF monthly pass must do so on an adult ORCA card or purchase a separate Wave2Go product.

 Our vehicle fares are based on a vehicle’s length, height, and width, as well as the distance you will be traveling on board our ferry.
 For example, the fare for a car towing a boat or trailer is based on the length of the car and the trailer or boat combined.
-Vehicles with bikes stowed on the roof will be charged an overheight surcharge if measured 7'6" or taller.
 Most vehicle fares are one-way with the exception of the San Juan Islands and Vashon Island routes, which are round trip fares.

 Motorcycles with a sidecar or trailer and vehicles with three or more wheels 8 ft. and over will pay the Under 14 ft. vehicle fare.
-Motorcyles with 2 wheels will pay the motorcycle fare regardless of length.
+Motorcycles with 2 wheels will pay the motorcycle fare regardless of length.

 Vehicles less than 14 feet long